The Queen Elizabeth Hospital, Adelaide: Teaching

-TQEH is a teaching hospital for the University of Adelaide's medical school and provides clinical attachments in a variety of specialties for undergraduate medical students, including Medicine, Surgery, Emergency Medicine, and Psychiatry.
+TQEH is a teaching hospital for the University of Adelaide's medical school and provides clinical attachments in a variety of specialties for undergraduate medical students, including emergency medicine, medicine, surgery, and psychiatry.

 The Discipline of Medicine has broad-ranging functions in undergraduate and postgraduate teaching, research and clinical service and management.
 The Discipline of Surgery has a large academic surgical department and is a major centre for surgical research and postgraduate teaching in a wide range of fields.

 Mental health services

 TQEH provides mental health services through community response teams, the QEH's Emergency Department, and a 40-bed purpose-built inpatient unit.
-The inpatient unit, the Cramond Clinic, was named after Professor William Cramond, the foundation Chair in Psychiatry at the University of Adelaide.
+The inpatient unit, the Cramond Clinic, was named after Professor William Cramond, the foundation chair in Psychiatry at the University of Adelaide.
 Cramond pioneered the delivery of mental health care to renal patients at TQEH in the 1960s.
 In 2002–2003, TQEH community mental health teams provided services to 48,621 individuals which was the second largest number for services in the central northern health region.

 A new Short Stay Mental Health Unit with 8 beds, was completed in late 2017.